pagkly/Zed/Investopedia3/Substitution Effect Definition.md

 ## Understanding the Substitution Effect

-In general, when the price of a product or service increases but the buyer's [income](https://www.investopedia.com/terms/i/income.asp) stays the same, the substitution effect kicks in.
+In general, when the price of a product or service increases but the buyer's [[income]](https://www.investopedia.com/terms/i/income.asp) stays the same, the substitution effect kicks in.
 This is not only evident in consumer behavior.
 For example, a manufacturer faced with a price hike for an essential component from a domestic supplier may switch to a cheaper version produced by a foreign competitor.

 How, then, does any company get away with increasing its price?
-In addition to the substitution effect, there's the [income effect](https://www.investopedia.com/terms/i/incomeeffect.asp)—some of its customers may be enjoying an increase in spending power and be willing to buy a pricier product.
+In addition to the substitution effect, there's the [[income effect]](https://www.investopedia.com/terms/i/incomeeffect.asp)—some of its customers may be enjoying an increase in spending power and be willing to buy a pricier product.
 A company's success in repricing its product is determined in part by how much of the substitution effect is offset by the income effect.

 ## Special Considerations

 ### Price Fluctuations

 As noted, when a product price increases consumers tend to drop it for a cheaper alternative.
-This can turn into an endless game of [supply and demand](https://www.investopedia.com/terms/l/law-of-supply-demand.asp).
+This can turn into an endless game of [[supply and demand]](https://www.investopedia.com/terms/l/law-of-supply-demand.asp).
 Steak prices rise, so consumers substitute pork.
 This leads to a decline in the demand for steak, so its price drops and consumers return to buying steak.

 This does not mean only that consumers chase a bargain.
 Consumers make their choices based on their overall spending power and make constant adjustments based on price changes.
 They strive to maintain their living standards despite price fluctuations.